Short URL for this page:

 After raising the siege of Ft.
 Meigs, and being foiled in his attack upon Ft.
 Stephenson, Proctor, with his British forces and savages, retreated across Detroit Straits to Malden, Can., which he abandoned after Perry's victory on Lake Erie, and was pursued by Harrison to the Thames River, where Proctor and Tecumseh were utterly routed, Oct.
 5, 1813, Major Wood in this battle being again highly distinguished.

-After spending a few weeks at West Point, the headquarters of the Corps of Engineers, deeply absorbed in study and preparation for coming events, he joined the "Army of the Niagara" as assistant to Major Indicates a West Point graduate and gives his Class.McRee, its Chief Engineer.
+After spending a few weeks at West Point, the headquarters of the Corps of Engineers, deeply absorbed in study and preparation for coming events, he joined the "Army of the Niagara" as assistant to Major Indicates a West Point graduate, Class of 1805: a link to his biographical entry in Cullum's Register.McRee, its Chief Engineer.
 In the campaign of 1814 of this army, he was much distinguished in the Action of Chippewa, Battle of Niagara, and Defense of Ft.
 Erie, in the sortie from which, at the head of a column of 400 regulars and 500 volunteers under his command, he was mortally wounded, Sep.
 17, 1814, and died the night after, professing the most ardent attachment to his country, and a jealous solicitude for the honor of her arms, commending her, with his last breath, to the favor and protection of the Almighty.

 Thus ended the brief and brilliant career of this noble soldier, who had few equals and was surpassed by none of his profession and peers.
 Young in age, he was a veteran in the art of war.
 His eight years of army life "had uniformly been an exhibition of military skill, acute judgment, and heroic valor;" and, in the language of his commanding General, "no officer of his grade could have contributed more to the safety and honor of the Army."
 He was truly the soul and genius of every enterprise in which he was engaged; one of "the immortal names that were not born to die."
 His daily companions loved him, for he was social and genial, the most honorable and generous of men, and as affectionate and gentle as a maiden.
 His official superiors vied in their tributes to his worth, for he was the intellectual light of the council and the lion of the battlefield.
 Though extremely retiring and modest in manner, his form, features, military air and bearing disclosed the beau-idéal soldier, the real preux chevalier, who, wherever danger appeared, p74 was there as calm, fearless, and self-possessed as upon a quiet parade.
 On the field of Niagara, meeting Brown almost fainting from his wound, Wood exclaimed, with great emotion: "Never mind, my dear General, you are gaining the greatest victory which has ever been won for your country."
 He thought not of physical pain, but, amid the carnage of battle, his heroic soul glowed with lofty enthusiasm for his country's glory.
 His nobility of nature impressed every one.